Key takeaways

 Documents and Communication

-Use a central document store with version control and access logs, avoid scattering data in email or chat.
+Use a central document store with version control and access logs.
+Avoid scattering data across email, chat apps, or personal drives.
 A secure dashboard with your CA team reduces leak risk and speeds audits.

 How Virtual Accounting Supports Compliance for Financial Data Security